4.5 Memory Game

 ^ self]

-If the colors match, we check if we reach the tupleSize association count – initialized by default to 2, to make pair of cards.
-If so, we make the cards to flash and we mark them as done so they can’t be played anymore
+If the colors match, we check if we have reached the tupleSize association count – initialized by default to 2, to make pairs of cards.
+If so, we make the cards flash and mark them as done so they can’t be played anymore:

 flippedCards size = tupleSize ifTrue: [